guidokessels/xwing-xws/README.md

 ### load(url)

-- `url` A string representing the squad URL for fetching
+- `url` A string representing the squad's URL
 - Returns: `Promise<Object|False>`

 This method will first check if `url` matches any of the [supported integrations](#supported-integrations).
-If so, it will parse the url, turn it into the correct URL that points to the XWS and perform a HTTP(S) request.
+If so, it will parse the url, turn it into an URL that points to the XWS and perform a HTTP(S) request.

 If valid XWS can be loaded from the given URL the promise will resolve with the XWS object.